rsyslog/rsyslog/source/features.rst

 -  an easy-to-write to plugin interface
 -  ability to send SNMP trap messages
 -  ability to filter out messages based on sequence of arrival
--  support for comma-seperated-values (CSV) output generation (via the "csv" property replace option).
+-  support for comma-separated-values (CSV) output generation (via the "csv" property replace option).
 The CSV format supported is that from RFC 4180.
 -  support for arbitrary complex boolean, string and arithmetic